 Thanks to the film only loosely adapting roughly the first quarter of the then unfinished manga, both Yupa and Teto are still alive at the end of the anime of Nausicaä of the Valley of the Wind.

 An odd variant is done in the anime adaptation of Detective Conan.
 In the manga, the criminal is shot and killed and later turns out to be the sister of a character who joins the cast.
 In the anime she survives when Conan steps in, however she's just a random criminal.
-The sister is still mentioned as being deceased, but she's someone else entirely.
+And then this is subverted... a whole episode is created to fix the potential plot-holes, and the woman actually dies in Conan's arms.
+And soon her sister shows up and joins the cast...

 IDW's New-Trek-Movie-verse version of the Star Trek: The Original Series episode "Operation: Annihilate!" spares Captain Kirk's brother George and George's wife Aurelan from being killed by the neural parasites.
 In the original, George Kirk was dead before the Enterprise ever arrived, and Aurelan didn't last much longer.